schizoprada/formalities/ABSTRACT.md

 Jurisdiction & Enforceability: This agreement shall be governed by the laws of [United States of America].
 If you do not agree to these terms, you must immediately cease access.*

 # Formalities
-*A Pythonic Portable Formal Logic Reasoning Framework For Agentic Large Language Models* *With The Intention Of A Flagship Model To Match*
+*A Pythonic Portable Formal Logic Reasoning Framework For Agentic Large Language Models & Matching Flagship Model*
 > Joel Yisrael Biton
 > February 20th, 2025